This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

-There is a pipeline of 56 battery projects, equating to 2,290MW of battery storage, in different stages of planning or development in Ireland.
+There is a pipeline of 56 battery projects, equating to 2,290MW of battery storage, in varying stages of planning or development in Ireland.
 Offshore wind projects will emerge as a major driver over the next decade with ‘floating wind’ plans along Ireland’s western coast offering attractive business opportunities.
 Wind Energy Ireland has published a comprehensive analysis of Ireland’s potential offshore wind energy supply chain that highlights measures needed to underpin the sector’s planned development.
+There have also been studies of Ireland’s port infrastructure regarding suitability to facilitate offshore renewable energy activity.
 The rapid evolution of Ireland’s green hydrogen sector should also offer market potential.

 Future opportunities will be driven by the 2023 Climate Action Plan as the government implements proposals to achieve its stated goals of an average 7% per annum reduction in overall greenhouse gas emissions between 2021 and 2030 (equating to a 51% reduction over the decade) and to attaining net zero emissions by 2050.